-A process as complex as software development comes with its own set of challenges – challenges that you might encounter every day; challenges that need to be addressed almost immediately to reduce the impact they have on your end product.
+A process as complex as product software development comes with its own set of challenges – challenges that you might encounter every day; challenges that need to be addressed almost immediately to reduce the impact they have on your end product.

-An unestablished project environment is always a common challenge in terms of its impact on project delivery.
+Problem: An unestablished project environment is always a common challenge in terms of its impact on project delivery.
 If the environment is not available, then there is no way you can proceed with your project on time and under budget.

-A major reason for the complexity of software projects is the constant changing of requirements.
-Not surprisingly, 33% of the respondents of the 2016 Stack Overflow Developer Survey consider building products with unspecific requirements, as their biggest challenge.
+Problem: A major reason for the complexity of software projects is the constant changing of requirements.
+Not surprisingly, 33% of the respondents of the Stack Overflow Developer Survey consider building products with unspecific requirements, as their biggest challenge.
 Requirements gathering is a lot more than a handful of business consultants coming up with their ideal product – it is understanding fully what a project will deliver.

 Solution: Following a formal quality assurance process is imperative for a successful launch.
 If you witness developers trying to cut corners in the development process, discourage it immediately.
-Encourage them to use best code development practices to meet the requirements sooner and in a more efficient manner.
+Encourage them to use best code development practices to meet the requirements sooner and more efficiently.

-Solution: When you come out with the test approach, scenarios, conditions, cases, and scripts to complete the functional testing of your project, make sure your test plan covers all the requirements that are to be delivered by planning several cycles of testing.
+Solution: When you come out with the test approach, scenarios, conditions, cases, and scripts, make sure your test plan covers all the requirements that are to be delivered by planning several cycles of testing.

-Catering to the latest technology requirements such as mobile first or mobile-only or desktop-first is often challenging.
+Problem: Catering to the latest technology requirements such as mobile-first or mobile-only or desktop-first is often challenging.
 If you don’t have resources with hands-on experience in the latest and trending technologies, it is sure to impact your time to market.

-Product designs are under constant influence from stakeholders, the development organization, and other developmental factors.
+Problem: Product designs are under constant influence from stakeholders, the development organization, and other internal and external factors.
 Managing these influences is essential for maximizing the quality of systems and their related influence on future business opportunities.
 The increase of easily accessible, simple applications has resulted in user expectations growing exponentially.

-There are thousands of different technologies, systems, and applications available for businesses.
-Integrating third-party or other custom applications, such as your ERP, website, or inventory management database adds substantial complexity to your project.
+Problem: There are thousands of different technologies, systems, and applications available for businesses.
+Integrating third-party or other custom applications, such as your ERP systems, website, or inventory management database adds substantial complexity to your project.
 And the bigger challenge with integration is that they remain hidden throughout the development process, and surface only at the end, leading to extra costs, delays, lowered quality, and sometimes even failure of the project.
-If you want your software solution to conform to the external constraints of other systems, you should:

-Very often multi-tasking might give you more trouble than expected.
+Problem: Very often multi-tasking might give you more trouble than expected.
 Resources cannot focus on a single task or module if their manager bombards them with tasks.

 “To be successful in project management you absolutely have to be an excellent planner,” says Ryan Chan, founder and CEO of UpKeep Maintenance Management.

-Testing a software system in a controlled environment is difficult since the user is not immersed in a completely realistic working situation.
+Problem: Testing a software system in a controlled environment is difficult since the user is not immersed in a completely realistic working situation.
 It’s impractical to gauge how a user will really use the application in different situations on a regular basis until it’s deployed.
 However, with software applications for both B2B and B2C segments becoming more and more diversified than in the past, controlled testing is not sufficient.

-Security breaches are on the rise; a recent study estimates that 96% of all web applications contain at least one serious vulnerability.
+Problem: Security breaches are on the rise; a recent study estimates that 96% of all web applications contain at least one serious vulnerability.
 How do you cope with evolving security threats?
 How do you keep each layer of your software or application secure?